AdobeDocs/cc-everywhere/src/pages/guides/concepts/mobile-web-support-webview.md

 ## Android Implementation

 All the settings discussed in this and the following sections belong to a single `configureWebView()` method that is called during Activity creation.

+The following snippet enables cookies, hardware acceleration, JavaScript execution, DOM storage, and caching for the WebView:

 ```kotlin
 val webSettings = webView?.settings